Profile picture

 I am passionate about building secure systems to make technology safer, more reliable, and easier to use.
 My work has included hacking web platforms, applications, and systems; architecting and developing software with security and privacy from the ground up; leading teams towards compliant, secure designs; and researching applied cryptography and security to advance the state of the art.

-In 2024, I passed the CISSP exam towards certification as a cybersecurity professional and leader.
+Earlier in 2024, I passed the CISSP exam towards certification as a cybersecurity professional and leader.
 I earned my Masters of Science in Engineering (MSE) in Computer Science from Johns Hopkins in 2020, after completing my undergraduate studies at the California Polytechnic State University at San Luis Obispo in 2018 with a Bachelors of Science in Computer Science and a minor in Mathematics.

 Outside of my work I enjoy tennis, chess, getting outdoors, and needlessly elaborate coffee-making methods.